 Switzerland as part of the Schengen Area

 Although Switzerland is not a member of the European Union, it is tied to the political and economic block in many aspects.

 Switzerland is one of the few non-EU countries to be a part of the Schengen Area.
 This means that there is free of movement without the need for a visa.
 There are effectively no borders between Switzerland and their EU neighbors.

-This means that a Europe travel visa for Switzerland is only necessary for citizens traveling to Switzerland from countries outside of the Schengen zone.
-These countries fall into two categories: ETIAS eligible countries and countries who require a Schengen visa (as opposed to an ETIAS visa for Switzerland).
+This means that a Europe travel Authorization for Switzerland is only necessary for citizens traveling to Switzerland from countries outside of the Schengen zone.
+These countries fall into two categories: ETIAS eligible countries and countries who require a Schengen visa (as opposed to an ETIAS for Switzerland).

 In addition to forming a part of the Schengen Area, Switzerland is also a part of the European single market and has signed a number of treaties which are cornerstones of EU and international law.

 Switzerland’s stunning scenery and diverse culture makes a it a popular tourist attraction.
 Outdoor mountain activities such as skiing and hiking in the Swiss Alps are one of its main draws.
 Switzerland’s bustling cities such as Zurich and Geneva as well as its quaint, picturesque mountain towns also showcase different sides of Switzerland’s varied culture and heritage.